Safety crime: Safety crime injury statistics

 In 2023 the International Labour Organisation estimated that every year 2.93 million workers die as a result of work-related factors, alongside 395 million non-fatal workplace injuries, and $361 billion in costs from injuries and excessive heat in the workplace.
-In 2017 Hämäläinen noted that most work-related deaths occur in Asia, which had 12.99 fatalities per 100,000 persons employed, followed by America and Europe with fatality rates of 5.12 and 3.02 respectively per 100,000 persons employed (see Occupational safety and health for further information on global occupational injury statistics).
+In 2017 Hämäläinen noted that most work-related deaths occur in Asia, which had 12.99 fatalities per 100,000 persons employed, followed by America and Europe with fatality rates of 5.12 and 3.02 respectively per 100,000 persons employed.

 Great Britain/United Kingdom

 In Great Britain the Health and Safety Executive reported that in 2024–25 124 employees and 92 members of the public died from work-related incidents.
 The Health and Safety Executive also recorded that in 2023/24 there were: